Skip to content Back to top

 • Continuously review of our internal processes and monitor our actions against modern slavery and human trafficking.

-• Working in partnership with our local Adult Safeguarding Boards, Safeguarding Children Partnerships and Greater Manchester Modern Slavery Partnership and contribute and influence the work of NHS England regionally and nationally.
+• Working in partnership with our local Adult Safeguarding Boards, Safeguarding Children Partnerships and Community Safety Partnerships, Greater Manchester Challenger Executive Board and contribute too and influence the work of NHS England regionally and nationally.

 NHS GM fully recognises that combatting modern slavery and human trafficking requires a coordinated, collaborative, and long-term approach.